SolidiFiNexus/xrp-meets-web3/readme.md

 1) yarn install
 2) yarn start
 3) i (to open ios emulator on MacOS or a to open the android emulator)

-## EXTRA:
-XRPL Labs has released a xApp to the web on the 6th of April 2023 (https://unhosted.exchange/).
-This transition is precisely what we are expecting to see :)

-A great dApp for XUMM, but unfortunately we can't use it dispite being it very useful to our users.
-There is no connection standard yet, and therefor we can't use it the way we think it should be used: a native integration should be possible in any mobile application with an easy to use API to communicate.
-With XRP-meets-Web3 we would like to provide this to the XRPL developers space.
-Probably right on time before a whole ecosystem of dApps emerges on the web, we would like to develop a well documented javascript module that any developer can use to make their dApp available to the world!